stadelmanma/netl-ap-map-flow/README.rst

 * Add the `conda-forge <https://conda-forge.github.io/>`_ channel to your conda environment to allow conda to install pint. :code:`conda config --add channels conda-forge`
 * After downloading the model run :code:`conda update --all` and :code:`conda install --file requirements.txt` to ensure all packages are up to date, this will also install the pint module.
 * Run :code:`pip install -r test_requirements.txt` to enable running the test suite.
-* When running the test suite, recompile the model using :code:`./bin/build_model debug` which builds the model using additional flags, code coverage and profiling
+* Running :code:`./bin/build_model debug` will recompile the model using additional flags, code coverage and profiling
-* If you want to modify the source code of the model or module you are better off to run :code:`python3 setup.py develop --user` rather than :code:`install`.
+* If you want to modify the source code of the model or module you are better off to run :code:`python3 setup.py develop` rather than :code:`install`.
 The former method simply creats a link instead of actually copying the files allowing your changes to take effect upon a fresh start of the interpreter.

 Linux
 ~~~~~